-Curfew and ban on the internet has been imposed in Ukhrul district of Manipur on Wednesday following the death of at least two civilians and a Manipur Rifles personnel in a clash between the two villages — Hunphun and Hungpung — in Ukhrul town over a decades-old boundary dispute.
+Curfew and ban on the internet have been imposed in Ukhrul district of Manipur on Wednesday following the death of at least two civilians and a Manipur Rifles personnel in a clash between the two villages — Hunphun and Hungpung — in Ukhrul town over a decades-old boundary dispute.

 The violence in Ukhrul came amid a statewide bandh called by the Joint Action Committee, a pressure group formed to secure the release of the two Meitei youths who were kidnapped on Friday from Kuki-Zo majority Kangpokpi district.
 Normal life was affected in Imphal valley district but it was more pronounced in Thoubal and Kakching districts.
 No untoward incident has been reported till Wednesday night.